 Great opportunity to get a master program with full financial help in Australia.

 User Review( votes)

 The University of Adelaide is one of Australia’s most prestigious universities and is renowned internationally for excellence in education and research.

-Scholarship can be taken in the Australia
+- The program can be taken in Australia

 - Citizens and Permanent Residents of Australia, and citizens of New Zealand are ineligible.

 - Applicants who have applied for Australian permanent residency status, but have not yet received an outcome, can apply.

 - Successful recipients are required to apply and enrol in their intended program of study at The University of Adelaide as ‘international students’ to retain their scholarship.

 - Candidates are required to enrol in the University of Adelaide as ‘International Learners’ and they must retain the status of ‘International Students’ for their duration of enrollment in the university.
 Applicants are required to have successfully completed at least the equivalent of an Australian First Class Honors degree (this is a four-year degree with a major research project in the final year).
 All qualifying programs of study must be successfully completed.